-WEFA—was founded by Lawrence R. Klein, 1980 Nobel Laureate in Economics.
-Wharton Econometric Forecasting Associates (WEFA) had its origin in the Economic Research Unit at the University of Pennsylvania, which was initially funded by five companies to develop a model of the U.S. economy and in 1963 began providing them with a forecasting service that could provide objective, independent forecasts for business planning and analysis.
+WEFA—was founded in 1963 by Lawrence R. Klein, 1980 Nobel Laureate in Economics.
+Wharton Econometric Forecasting Associates (WEFA), under the umbrella of the Economic Research Unit at the University of Pennsylvania, was initially funded by five companies to develop a model of the U.S. economy and a forecasting service that could provide objective, independent forecasts for business planning and analysis.
 This effectively launched the economic data and forecasting industry.

 In 1987, WEFA merged with Chase Econometrics, an independent subsidiary of Chase Manhattan Bank.
 Chase Econometrics' research covered the world, with in-depth analysis of the U.S. national and regional economy, including key industries such as steel, non-ferrous metals, automobiles, and energy.
 The firm offered a tradition of client support unmatched in the economic consulting industry.
 Over the years, WEFA built its reputation on academic standards, quality research, and forecast accuracy.